-For dental dischargers that were discharging into the City of Phoenix owned sewer system or publicly owned treatment works (POTW) prior to July 14, 2017, "existing sources", compliance with standards was required by July 14, 2020 and a One-Time Compliance Report certifying such was required to be submitted to the Control Authority no later than October 12, 2020, or 90 days after a transfer of ownership.
+For existing sources, a One-Time Compliance Report must be submitted to the Control Authority no later than October 12, 2020, or 90 days after a transfer of ownership.

-For dental dischargers whose first discharge into the City of Phoenix POTW occurred after July 14, 2017, "new sources", compliance with standards is required immediately and a One-Time Compliance Report certifying such must be submitted to the Control Authority no later than 90 days following the introduction of wastewater to the sewer.
+For new sources, a One-Time Compliance Report must be submitted to the Control Authority no later than 90 days following the introduction of wastewater to the sewer.

-Exempt facilities must still file a One-Time Compliance Report certifying that no dental amalgam is placed and that no dental amalgam is removed except in limited emergency or unplanned, unanticipated circumstances or that they fall under the exempt specialties.
+Exempt facilities must still file a One-Time Compliance Report certifying that no dental amalgam is placed and that no dental amalgam is removed except in limited emergency or unplanned, unanticipated circumstances or that they fall under the exempt specialties